 Cobridge as Your DMAH

 As mentioned above, Cobridge has comprehensive coverage of DMAH licenses for the full spectrum of medical products.
-But more than that, Cobridge couples DMAH capabilities with expert, professional in-house staff to prepare approval applications for all types of medical products, from medical devices through drug master files (DMFs) and full approval dossiers for new drugs.
+But more than that, Cobridge couples DMAH capabilities with expert, professional in-house staff to prepare approval applications for all types of medical products, from medical devices through drug master files (DMFs) and full approval dossiers for new IVDs.
 Moreover, Cobridge prepares reimbursement applications for submission to the division of the Ministry of Health, Labour and Welfare (MHLW) that handles approval of medical product reimbursement applications under Japan’s national health insurance (NHI).

-Cobridge has the highest-level DMAH licenses (satisfying the highest qualification and requirement for professional staffing) for both pharmaceuticals and medical devices, allowing for the greatest scope of DMAH services.
+Cobridge has the highest-level DMAH licenses (satisfying the highest qualification and requirement for professional staffing) for medical devices, allowing for the greatest scope of DMAH services.
 This comprehensiveness in the DMAH licensing is a showcase of the rigor of the company, an illustration of how well qualified it and its full-time staff are—all capabilities, all of the required staffing, for instance, is in-house.

 For medical devices, Cobridge has a comprehensive Type 1 DMAH license, allowing it to act as DMAH for all medical devices, Class II through Class IV.
 (Class I medical devices as elsewhere do not require review and approval by the health authorities and therefore do not invoke the need for a DMAH.)